 - a cable to connect to your computer to transfer pictures

-- a small padded case to protect the camera and its spare stuff (one that has both shoulder and belt straps is very convenient; if camera cases are too large or too expensive, look at cell phone cases -- mine works great).
+- a small padded case to protect the camera and its spare stuff (one that has both shoulder and belt straps is very convenient; if camera cases are too large or too expensive, look at similar utility cases designed for other uses such as hiking or fishing.

 Immediately or soon afterwards buy the following:

-A 256 MB or larger memory card ON SALE (naturally of the exact type your camera uses).
-The extra card should be even much bigger if you bought a camera with 6 megapixel or higher resolution.
+A couple of larger memory cards ON SALE (naturally of the exact type your camera uses).
+The extra card should be even bigger if you bought a camera with 12 megapixel or higher resolution.
 All memory is routinely on sale, so save some bucks here soon.
-The memory card with the camera is way too small to hold more than a very few pix.
-If you can negotiate a serious discount on a larger capacity card while purchasing the camera, all the better.
+The memory card that came with the camera (if it even came with one) is way too small to hold more than a very few pix.
+If you can negotiate a serious discount on a pair of larger capacity cards while purchasing the camera, all the better.

-A cable to connect the camera to a TV, to display images while still on holiday, or view at home without everyone crowding around a computer monitor; alternatively you can burn selected images onto a CD that can be shown on TV using a DVD player; but not all DVD players like all CD formats -- test before buying.
+A cable to connect the camera to a TV, to display images while still on holiday, or view at home without everyone crowding around a computer monitor; alternatively you can burn selected images onto a CD that can be shown on TV using a DVD player; but not all DVD players like all CD formats -- bring along your picture CD and test it in the player at the store before buying.

 A plug-into-the-wall power supply for the camera to be used while transferring pictures from camera to computer; alternatively, make sure your camera battery is fully charged before starting such a transfer.
 The point is not to have a camera power outage during this sensitive process.
 Another advantage to the wall-power unit is if you plan on long sessions of indoor photography -- for example you are shooting dozens of household items to make an insurance inventory.